s0rg/crawley/README.md

 - user-defined headers, same as curl: `-header "ONE: 1" -header "TWO: 2" -header @headers-file`
 - tag filter - allow to specify tags to crawl for (single: `-tag a -tag form`, multiple: `-tag a,form`, or mixed)
 - url ignore - allow to ignore urls with matched substrings from crawling (i.e.: `-ignore logout`)
+- subdomains support - allow depth crawling for subdomains as well (e.g. `crawley http://some-test.site` will be able to crawl `http://www.some-test.site`)

 # examples